 Paradox II is an exceptional example of one of the best kept secrets of the trawler world.
 Most people have heard of Diesel Ducks, designed by George Buehler and built by Seahorse Marine in mainland China.
 What many do not know is that Seahorse Marine also builds a rugged, full displacement long range cruiser, the Seahorse 52.
 The hull form is all sailboat (the Mandarin 52 to be precise) and Bill Kimley worked with Blaine Seeley to develop a new layout and deck to upgrade this proven hull form and convert it into an ocean ready trawler.
-About 30 Seahorse 52’s have been built and they are now cruising all over the planet.
+About (30) Seahorse 52’s have been built and they are now cruising all over the planet.
 Ocean capable?
 Yes!
-One recently completed a circumnavigation.
+One completed a circumnavigation.

 Enter the current owners who were thinking about an older Hatteras or DeFever until they happened upon the Seahorse 52 and were immediately smitten.
 They have worked through the typical survey items and have cruised both coasts of Florida.
-In addition to a dedicated desire to keep her clean as an operating room (they are both physicians) their major capital improvement is the addition of installing Naiad active fin stabilizers.
+In addition to a dedicated desire to keep her clean as an operating room (they are both physicians) their major capital improvement is the installation of Naiad active fin stabilizers.
 The engine room is almost stand up in the keel alley.
 They love everything about Paradox II, except her speed.
-They want to move up to a faster boat, that is why she is for sale.
+They want to move up to a faster boat, which is why she is for sale.

 Paradox II is an ideal couple’s cruiser, featuring an owner cabin aft (amidships) with guest cabin forward.
-Both cabins have built in desks.
+Both cabins have built in desks, a rarity in a power boat under 100’.
 There is a hallway head for guests and the owner stateroom has an ensuite head and shower (with a tub!).
 The raised pilothouse has a helm chair forward with a settee behind.
 The entry level is a traditional saloon merging into a galley.
 The engine room is beneath the saloon and divided into two chambers – generator aft and engines forward.
 On deck, you can walk all around secured by tall stainless railing.
 There is a swim platform for arriving by dinghy that leads into the cockpit.
 The foredeck is uncluttered, just deck hatches and the windlass station forward.
 Working past the pilothouse to port you walk up a few steps to the boat deck which has an inflatable console dinghy and crane.
 Up a couple more steps takes you to the flybridge – the best place to operate when the weather cooperates and a marvelous place to relax and enjoy the view when you are stationary.

 Paradox II’s profile is pleasing with her sailboat – through the water friendly – hull topped with a raised pilothouse trawler deck.
 Below her flybridge, she has a raised pilothouse with reverse raked windshield.
 To the unfamiliar it is hard to tell from a distance if you are looking at a Selene, Kadey-Krogen or a Nordhavn, the Seahorse 52 is in that same ocean crossing breed.